gatenbysanderson/laravel-pdf-generator/README.md

 # Laravel PDF Generator

-A Laravel package for generating PDF's by communicating with the PDF Generator API.
+A Laravel package for generating PDFs by communicating with the PDF Generator API.

 ## Licence